Cowgirl Sushi Productions

 CHALLENGING THE STATUS QUO

-Increase diversity in film production creators and crew to produce stories of the American experience from perspectives not reflected in mainstream film and media.
+Increase diversity in film production creators and crew and to bring stories from out of the margins into mainstream media forums.

 Encourage remembrance, retrieval and inspiration from our histories, families and communities.

 Imagine new and creative paths to tell our stories.

 June is a writer and filmmaker living in Denver, Colorado with her husband Steve and her cat Muse.
 She has three extremely talented children who care about making the world a better place and help make her films possible.